SkPhilipp/cortex/src/docs/asciidoc/fuzzer-design.md

 - Require that at least one "Publicly Accessible" Function must exist, containing a Statement of type "LOOP\_XL" followed by a Statement of type "VULNERABLE\_CALL"

 These are essentially templates which can be expanded with additional definitions.

+Ideally the fuzzer would support enabling of certain features, to construct programs of specific difficulties.